olibartfast/GPU-Specialization-Capstone-Project/Readme.md

 ### Additional Notes

 - Make sure to adjust the paths and options in the CMakeLists.txt file according to your installation paths.

+### TODO/IN PROGRESS

+- Inference metrics and comparisons using one between yolov8s or yolov8m model
+- Write or Show a processed video with label and fps info